 Now here’s a tasty nugget for the carpenter in you.

 The builders of Stonehenge used joining techniques usually only seen in woodworking.
 Protruding tenons slotted into mortice holes to fit the upright stones and horizontal lintels together.
 Meanwhile, the lintels were connected to each other using tongue and groove joinery.

 Phase III: Around 2000 BC (4,000 years ago)

 The final build was completed another 500 years later, around 2000 BC.

 An unidentified megalomaniac decided to tinker around with the enormous rocks by having them vastly reorganised into the final arrangement we see today.
 “Worth every death,” he said.

 Scientific Interest in Stonehenge

 In 1720, the astronomer Edmond Halley (of Halley’s comet fame) engaged in man’s first attempt to scientifically date Stonehenge.

-Today, university research is ongoing at the World Heritage site.
-Modern ground-penetrating radar, magnetometers and other 3D mapping technologies are being used to gain new insights into the nature of the stones, the cremation burials, and even turning up previously unknown henges in the surrounding underlying countryside.
+Today, research is ongoing at the Stonehenge site.
+Gound-penetrating radar, magnetometers, and other 3D mapping technologies are generating new data on the nature of the stones, the burials, and even turning up previously unknown henges in the surrounding underlying countryside.